SeedTactics/fms-insight/docs/client-operations.md

 machines instead.
 First, there are outlier cycles from the last three days based on the [median absolute deviation of the median](https://en.wikipedia.org/wiki/Median_absolute_deviation).
-Next, the planned and actual machine hours for the past 7 days, and finally a zoomable and filterable chart of recent machine cycles.
+Next, the planned and actual machine hours for the past 7 days, and finally a zoom-able and filterable chart of recent machine cycles.

 ![Screenshot of Machine outliers](screenshots/insight-machine-outliers.png)